Why Retention Is Essential for Managing Exuding Wounds?

 Starting Points for an Ideal Dressing

-Successful wound management requires a flexible approach to product selection and use based on understanding the healing process and the properties of the various dressings available.
-These are examples of the requirements for an ideal dressing for managing exuding woundsJackie Stephen-Haynes, Managing exudate and the key requirements of absorbent dressings, British Journal of Community Nursing Vol. 16..
+Effective wound management demands adaptability and a thorough understanding of both the healing process and the properties of dressings.
+An ideal superabsorbent dressing for exuding wounds shouldJackie Stephen-Haynes, Managing exudate and the key requirements of absorbent dressings, British Journal of Community Nursing Vol. 16.:

 Absorption_retention_properties_DryMax_Super_dressing

-Other factors to consider when selecting dressing
+Other factors when selecting a dressing

 • Is the dressing conformable and comfortable?

-• Is it easy to remove?
+• Is it easy to apply and remove?

 Key points